Ecdar/Ecdar-GUI-Native/README.md

 A native implementation of Ecdar-GUI-Web

 ## Compile
-Be shure to be in the root folder of the project and follow these steps
+Be sure to be in the root folder of the project and follow these steps

 ### Install Dependencies